cjdbarlow/Part-One/insulin,_glucagon,_and_somatostatin.md

 ##Somatostatin
 Somatostatin is a **polypeptide** hormone that:
-* Inhibits secretion of other hormones including:
+* Inhibits secretion pancreatic polypeptides including insulin and glucagon
- * Glucagon
- * Insulin
- * Other pancreatic peptides
 * May function as a neurotransmitter in the CNS